--Denise, Customer Care Representative
+-Denise, Customer Experience Lead

-We’ve also built an incredibly rich community to support BraveMoms on Pinterest, Instagram, and Facebook, including our Facebook group, KindredMamas; and we are privileged to see moms who bravely make themselves vulnerable be met with the generous advice and encouragement we would hope for every mom.
+Additionally, we’ve built an incredibly rich community to support BraveMoms on Pinterest, Instagram, and Facebook, including our Facebook group, KindredMamas; and we are privileged to see moms who bravely make themselves vulnerable be met with the generous advice and encouragement we would hope for every mom.

 I know we can’t support every cause, but I believe helping when we can makes a difference.
 I don’t need Kindred Bravely to be known as the most profitable company in the world, but I’d like us to be known as a generous company because the world needs more generosity – never more so than now.